syncfusion-content/maui-docs/MAUI/Chat/getting-started.md

 ## Creating ViewModel for the Chat

-The `SfChat` functions as a data-bound control that presents a collection of messages exchanged between users.
-Therefore, messages must be generated and bound to the control.
+The `SfChat` control is data-bound and displays a collection of messages exchanged between users.
+Hence, messages should be created and binded to the control.

 Create a simple message collection as shown in the following code example in a new class file.
 Save it as `GettingStartedViewModel.cs` file.